How It All Began...a Most Wonderful Way to Stay Involved and Stay Close

 As the end of the school year approached, more and more parents started to pitch in by sending cookies and supplies, and a plan was put into place for the 2008-2009 Cookie Cafe schedule.
 The Kings Point Parents Associations across the country were invited to help out by sponsoring Cookie Cafe.
 And they responded in a big, big way!
 Were it not for the generosity of KP parents, Cookie Cafe might indeed have suffered greatly.
 No Mid is ever turned away without treats - all because of you parents who love to bake.
 And you must admit...it IS fun!

-After over 10 years, Cookie Cafe is bigger and better than ever!
+After all these years, Cookie Cafe is bigger and better than ever!
 Carol calls this perfect balance a "well-oiled machine" and a "three-legged stool:"

 1. Parents who bake cookies and send them